What DrumHeads Are Saying About TigerBill's DrumBeat...

 If you are new to drumming, the Gladstone technique will be easy for you to learn.
 If you're an experienced player who has learned the "up-down" method, it will take you a bit longer to break your old habits.
 But I strongly suggest that you give the Gladstone system a try.
 Once you learn it, I doubt if you'll ever want to go back to any other.

 What you've just learned is known as Free Strokes.
-Check out my third and final article on the Gladstone technique (see sidebar), where you'll learn how to use Controlled Strokes.
+Check out my third and final article on the Gladstone technique (see the link below), where you'll learn how to use Controlled Strokes.

 Until next time: Stay loose.